microsoft/PDP-Solver/README.md

 # References

-[^1]: Mezard, M. and Montanari, A. Information, physics, and computation.
+<a id="reference-1">1.</a>Mezard, M. and Montanari, A. Information, physics, and computation.
 Oxford University Press, 2009.

-[^2]: Chavas, J., Furtlehner, C., Mezard, M., and Zecchina, R. Survey-propagation decimation through distributed local computations.
+<a id="reference-2">2.</a> Chavas, J., Furtlehner, C., Mezard, M., and Zecchina, R. Survey-propagation decimation through distributed local computations.
 Journal of Statistical Mechanics: Theory and Experiment, 2005(11):P11016, 2005.

-[^3]: Hoos, Holger H. On the Run-time Behaviour of Stochastic Local Search Algorithms for SAT.
+<a id="reference-3">3.</a> Hoos, Holger H. On the Run-time Behaviour of Stochastic Local Search Algorithms for SAT.
 In AAAI/IAAI, pp. 661-666.
 1999.

-[^4]: Giraldez-Cru, J. and Levy, J. Generating sat instances with community structure.
+<a id="reference-4">4.</a> Giraldez-Cru, J. and Levy, J. Generating sat instances with community structure.
 Artificial Intelligence, 238:119–134, 2016.